rickjacobo/webmon/README.md

 # webmon
-Webmon was built with PowerShell and uses a MySQL backend, container platform (docker, kubernetes, etc), and Pager Duty for alerting and incident management.
+Webmon is a website monitoring and alerting tool built with PowerShell and uses a MySQL backend, container platform (docker, kubernetes, etc), and Pager Duty for alerting and incident management.

 ## Requirements
 - Container Platform